top of page

 1689271316173.jpeg

 Through conducting Isaac has developed an avid interest in opera.
-He founded the Chetham’s Operetta, where he directed and conducted his opera debut of Hansel and Gretel in 2022, and conducts opera scenes every season since.
 Recently he directed and conducted a re-conception of Mozart's Le Nozze di Figaro and Don Giovanni at Clare College Chapel, as well as premiering a new opera The Seashell with the Cambridge University Opera Society.
-He was recently also repetiteur for Faust et Helene (Lili Boulanger) the rediscovery of the opera Uriel Acosta (Valentina Serova).
+He looks forward to being on the Assistant Conductor programme at the Vienna Opera Academy in 2025.

 1711767851218_edited.jpg